UZHCMS/EXOVVNtuplizerRunII/README.md

 # I used v.1.2.1 but in case, in the future, the Hammer is updated,
 # you can always come back to this version as follows
-# git checkout -b tags/v1.2.1 -b myHammer
+# git checkout tags/v1.2.1 -b myHammer

 mkdir Hammer-build
 cd Hammer-build